Kazakhstan Temir Joly: High-speed railway project

-In the early 2010s, a project for building a high-speed railway between Nur-Sultan and Almaty was actively discussed by the Kazakh and Chinese officials.
+In the early 2010s, a project for building a high-speed railway between Astana and Almaty was actively discussed by the Kazakh and Chinese officials.
 However, in 2013 the project was postponed due to high cost.

+Logistics

+Kazakhstan Temir Joly & AD Ports Group (ADX: ADPORTS) signed a joint venture agreement in December 2023 to improve rail connectivity, maritime shipping services, the growth of operations in Kazakhstan's ports, and to speed up digital transformation and connectivity in Central Asia.